Christopher-Schulze/GooglePicz/README.md

 - `makensis` – part of the NSIS suite used for Windows installers

 Set these variables in your shell or CI environment before running `cargo run --package packaging --bin packager`.

+### Creating Release Artifacts

+1. Ensure all tools listed above are installed.
+2. Export the signing variables needed for your platform.
+3. Run `cargo run --package packaging --bin packager` from the workspace root.
+4. Retrieve the generated files from `target/` (e.g. `GooglePicz-<version>-Setup.exe` or `GooglePicz-<version>.deb`).

 ## Running Tests